-My previous Blog, published on 12 February, outlined impending changes to the Distributor Take back Scheme (DTS).
-Since then, I’ve received a number of enquiries and have had discussions with various businesses about how these changes will impact them and how costs could potentially increase.
+A previous Blog, published on 12 February, outlined impending changes to the Distributor Take back Scheme (DTS).
+Since then, we have received a number of enquiries and have had discussions with various businesses about how these changes will impact them and how costs could potentially increase.

 For those businesses in Bands A & B the DTS is closing at the end of 2020.
 Are there any plans to delay this due to the Coronavirus?